 Alexandria vs NaturalReader: Which Text-to-Speech Tool Is Better in 2026?

-Alexandria is a Chrome browser extension with word-by-word synced highlighting and free 0.5x–3x speed control, focused on web pages.
+Alexandria is a Chrome browser extension with word-by-word synced highlighting and free 0.5x–5x speed control, focused on web pages.
 NaturalReader is a cross-platform TTS app with a free tier capped at 20 minutes of premium voice per day, supporting documents, PDFs, and a dedicated desktop app.
-The main difference is scope: NaturalReader handles more content types; Alexandria offers a faster free tier and stronger in-browser reading.
+The main difference on scope: NaturalReader handles more content types; Alexandria offers a faster free tier and stronger in-browser reading.
+The more important difference: NaturalReader, like every TTS tool in this comparison, stops at playback.
+Alexandria is the only one with a built-in retention system: knowledge extraction and spaced review built into the reading workflow.

 Key Facts